Type 31 frigate: Polish Navy – Wicher class

 On 16 August 2023, a steel-cutting ceremony took place for the first of the Wicher-class frigates, ORP Wicher.
 The ceremony was held at PGZ Stocznia Wojenna in Gdynia.

 Also on 16 August 2023, it was announced that PGZ and Babcock signed an agreement including an option to build five more units.
 If exercised, this would result in at total of eight Wicher-class vessels being procured by Poland.

-At the MSPO 2024 defense expo, it was announced that the Wicher-class frigates will be fitted with Kongsberg's NSM anti-ship missiles instead of Saab's RBS 15 Mk 3.
+At the MSPO 2024 defense expo, it was announced that the Wicher-class frigates will be fitted with Kongsberg's NSM anti-ship missiles instead of Saab's RBS 15 Mk3.

 On 9 May 2025, Polish shipbuilder PGZ cut the first steel to be used in the construction of the second Wicher-class frigate ordered by the Polish Navy.

 Ships of the class

 The Royal Navy's five ships will be known as the "Inspiration class".
 In May 2021, the names of the five Type 31 ships were announced by the First Sea Lord; these were selected to represent key themes of the future plans of the Royal Navy and Royal Marines: